-This free and public celebration returns to Washington, D.C. in 2019, with program tracks for adults, middle and high schoolers, as well as elementary schoolers and the very young.
+This free and public celebration will return to Washington, D.C. in 2021, with program tracks for adults, middle and high schoolers, as well as elementary schoolers and the very young.

 The Mathematical Sciences Research Institute (MSRI) is one of the world’s preeminent centers for collaborative research in mathematics.
 Located in Berkeley, California, MSRI’s mission is to advance mathematical research, foster talent, and further the appreciation of mathematics.
 MSRI strives to make mathematics accessible and exciting to those outside the field through the National Math Festival, sponsorship of Numberphile (YouTube’s most popular informal mathematics channel, with over 2.8 million subscribers), film production for public television, and the Mathical Book Prize.
 MSRI has created a national Math Circles movement of small organizations teaching and engaging children in math as a hobby.

 The Institute for Advanced Study (IAS), founded in 1930 as an independent institution in Princeton, New Jersey, is one of the world’s leading centers for basic research in the sciences and humanities, where the permanent faculty and visiting scholars have the freedom to pursue some of the deepest theoretical questions without pressure for immediate outcomes.
 Its reach has been multiplied many times over through the more than 7,000 scholars who have influenced entire fields of study as well as the work and minds of colleagues and students.